Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Tutorial.rst

  simulation_generator_frequency: -1

 Step two corresponds to the `wait.msp` file.
-To run this simulation, use the following command.
+To run this simulation, use the following command (around 4 minutes in 12 cores).

 .. code-block:: console